iamlemec/fastreg/README.md

 ### Custom factors

 The algebraic system used to define specifications is highly customizable.
 First, there are the core factors `I` (identity), `R` (real), and `C` (categorical).
 Then there are the provided factors `D` (demean) and `B` (binned).
 You can also create your own custom column types.
 The simplest way is using the `factor` function decorator.
 For instance, we might want to standardize variables:

 ``` python
 @fr.factor
 def Z(x):
     return (x-np.mean(x))/np.std(x)
 ```

 The we can using this in a regression such as:

 ``` python
 fr.ols(y='y0', x=I+Z('x1')+Z('x2'), data=data)
 ```

 We may also want factors that use data from multiple columns.
 In this case we need to use `eval_args` to tell it what expressions to map, as it defaults to only the first argument (`0`).
-For example, to implement conditional demean (which is also included by default as `fr.Demean`), we would do:
+For example, to implement conditional demean (which is also included by default as `fr.D`), we would do:

 ``` python
 @fr.factor(eval_args=(0, 1))
 def CD(x, i):